WELCOME TO FANZA

 FANZA is a charity based in the UK which promotes and celebrates the range and vitality of Australian and New Zealand arts and culture.

-Former New Zealand Prime Minister Jacinda Ardern has been shortlisted for the 2025 Westminster Book Awards, recognised in the category of Best Political Book by a Non-Parliamentarian for A Different Kind of Power.
+Former New Zealand Prime Minister Jacinda Ardern has won Best Political Book by a Non-Parliamentarian at the 2025 Westminster Book Awards for her memoir A Different Kind of Power.
+The award was presented on Wednesday 4 February 2026 at a ceremony held at the Houses of Parliament.